 28. Due to the COVID-19 pandemic, the whole country was in national, regional and local lockdown restrictions during 2020 and 2021.
-The housing delivery test is backward looking over a three year period meaning that the impact of COVID-19 pandemic continues to affect the latest Housing Delivery Test result which covers the three year period 1 April 2019 to 31 March 2022.
+The housing delivery test is backward looking over a three year period meaning that the impact of COVID-19 pandemic continues to affect the latest Housing Delivery Test result which covers the three year period 1 April 2020 to 31 March 2023.
 In recognition of the disruption to the construction sector, the Housing Delivery Test results include a reduced period for measuring the total homes required rather than the full three-year period.
 An 8 month period has been used for the 2020/21 monitoring year.
-Additionally, an 11 month period has been used for the 2019/20 monitoring year.
 No adjustment was made in the 2021/22 monitoring year.
-This means that the total number of homes required for the Housing Delivery Test result for 2022 is based on a two year and seven month period instead of the full three year period.
+This means that the total number of homes required for the Housing Delivery Test result for 2023 is based on a two year and eight month period instead of the full three year period.